adarsh115/Java-Projects/TextEditor/Readme.md

 ### Layout
 I started project by making a GUI class which will have all the components required for making this desktop application functional.
--createWindow(): Window for desktop application -createTextArea(): This will give users text area for writing and editing text -createMenuBar(): Top menu which have formating and file menu -createFileMenu(): This is file menu inside of Menu bar, allows user to open, save and save as file -CreatFormatMenu(): This is for formatting text, basically it provide user with changing font size & style and text wrapping
+- createWindow(): Window for desktop application
+- createTextArea(): This will give users text area for writing and editing text
+- createMenuBar(): Top menu which have formating and file menu
+- createFileMenu(): This is file menu inside of Menu bar, allows user to open, save and save as file
+- CreatFormatMenu(): This is for formatting text, basically it provide user with changing font size & style and text wrapping

 ### What I learned